-Automation testing makes it easy to execute test cases, giving testers tools for use in comparing outcomes and measuring results.
-The process makes use of specialized software made for running repetitive tasks without the need for manual interaction.
+Automation testing makes it easy to execute test cases.
+This empowers testers by providing them with tools for use in comparing outcomes and measuring results.
+The process makes use of specialized software developers use for running repetitive tasks without the need for manual interaction.

-Review and validation of code can be abstracted to make sure the same process is run for each test, making the results more accurate.
-As a result, automated mobile app testing has become a big part of modern software development.
+Review and validation of code can be abstracted to make sure the same process is run for each test.
+This produces more accurate results making the results.
+With that in mind, it’s easy too see why automated mobile app testing has become a big part of modern software development.